-Tap "Allow" so that Axxess can access the location while using the app.
+Tap Allow so Axxess can access the location while using the app.
 Allowing this feature is critical for the app to be able to pinpoint locations accurately for Electronic Visit Verification (EVV), which will be covered later.

 Setting up a new account is done in three steps: